apache/spark/docs/howto/operator/gcp/cloud_sql.rst

 There is a *gcpcloudsql://* connection type that you should use to define what kind of connectivity you want the operator to use.
 The connection is a "meta" type of connection.
-It is not used to make an actual connectivity on its own, but it determines whether Cloud SQL Proxy should be started by ``CloudSqlDatabaseHook`` and what kind of database connection (Postgres or MySQL) should be created dynamically to connect to Cloud SQL via public IP address or via the proxy.
+It is not used to make an actual connectivity on its own, but it determines whether Cloud SQL Proxy should be started by ``CloudSQLDatabaseHook`` and what kind of database connection (Postgres or MySQL) should be created dynamically to connect to Cloud SQL via public IP address or via the proxy.
 The 'CloudSqlDatabaseHook` uses